Anthony-Verdon/dungeonGenerator/README.md

 - move on a map bigger than 20x20
 - choose a pre-filled map

-## need to do
-- check if pre-filled map is fine

 ## possibilities to add
 - resize tilesize to 16x16 even if it's not the original size
 - make the UI prettier